What is the Scaled Agile Framework (SAFe®)?

-Users are advised to remember that they cannot possibly know everything upfront, and therefore they can better accommodate change by maintaining responsiveness in their design, requirements, and development plans.
+Users are advised to remember: you cannot possibly know everything upfront, and therefore you can better accommodate change by maintaining responsiveness in your design, requirements, and development plans.

 Build incrementally with fast, integrated learning cycles.

 The best way to learn and improve what you are doing is to get to the learning point faster.
-An iterative, agile approach sets up cycles of value delivery, fast feedback, and the ability to adjust course based on that feedback.
+An iterative, agile approach to product development sets up cycles of value delivery, fast feedback, and the ability to adjust course based on that feedback.